NBISweden/workshop-in-the-cloud/README.md

 							Directory that should be shared from the master node to the compute nodes, can be repeated.
 For example: " --shared-dir /data --shared_dir /references"
+	  --local-data <shared-dir>
+							Local directory to be uploaded to the master node (relative path), can be repeated.
+For example: " --lcoal-data ref-data --local-data params"

 ## Launch the system